-Asia stocks edge up on optimism over global growth, oil rebounds
+Asia stocks edge up on optimism over global growth, dollar soft

 While the U.S. Federal Reserve is gradually tightening its policy, investors think the pace of its tightening will be much slower than its policymakers want given subdued U.S. inflation.

-Money market futures price FFZ7 FFF8 in only about 50 percent chance of another rate hike by the end of the year, compared to Fed's own projection of one more rate increase.
+Money market futures FFZ7 FFF8 price in only about 50 percent chance of another rate hike by the end of the year, compared to Fed's own projection of one more rate increase.

 The lower yields have put the dollar on the defensive, though some market players say both Treasury yields and the dollar could rise if U.S. President Donald Trump manages to push through his healthcare bill in the parliament.